 The Sydney Metro Western Sydney Airport (SMWSA) line was announced in 2018.
-In 2020, Council prepared the East-West Corridor Interim Centres strategy and an Interim Structure Plan for St Marys Town Centre.
+In 2020, Council prepared an Interim East-West Corridor Centres strategy and an Interim Structure Plan for St Marys Town Centre.
 The metro stations along the SMWSA line were announced after that.
-Between 2020 and 2022, Council undertook several technical studies and strategies, which together with community and stakeholder engagement conducted in 2022 have informed this Structure Plan.
+Between 2020 and 2022, Council undertook several technical studies and strategies, which together with the stage 1 engagement have informed this draft Structure Plan .

-Following the Structure Plan, the next step is to prepare a detailed Master Plan for St Marys Town Centre supported by a range of technical studies, including built form testing, economic feasibility, traffic and transport studies and infrastructure planning.
-The St Marys Town Centre Master Plan will refine the strategic directions of the Structure Plan and lead to potential amendments to planning controls in the Local Environmental Plan and Development Control Plan.
+Following the public exhibition and finalisation of the draft Structure Plan, the next step is to prepare a detailed Master Plan for St Marys Town Centre supported by a range of technical studies, including built form testing, economic feasibility, traffic and transport studies and infrastructure planning.
+The Master Plan will refine the strategic directions of the draft Structure Plan and lead to potential amendments to planning controls in the Local Environmental Plan and Development Control Plan.